SpeedyG3/Authentication_fromScratch/README.md

 # Authentication_fromScratch
 Repository to create Authication from Scratch.
 Made using Express, Mongoose(Mongo), Sessions and Cookies.
+- I have not setup buttons to directly move to other pages of the site, to test the app you need to type the routes into the url bar.
 # To use this repository
 - First Clone the repository or Download the zip file
 - Installing dependencies (Tech Stack) like Node, Express, Mongo, Mongoose